University of California academic workers end weeks-long strike | Education

 - United States

-UC officials did not immediately respond to a request for comment outside business hours.
+The striking scholars included teaching assistants, researchers, tutors and other graduate student instructors at all 10 UC campuses and the Lawrence Berkeley National Laboratory.
+"The University of California welcomes the ratification of these agreements with our valued graduate student employees," executive director of systemwide labor relations Letitia Silas said in a statement.

+"Today's ratification demonstrates yet again the University's strong commitment to providing every one of our hardworking employees with competitive compensation and benefit packages that honor their many contributions to our institution, to our community, and to the state of California," she added.
 When the strike began, the union said its members were working themselves into extreme debt with a base salary for part-time employees starting at $24,000 per year.

 University administrators and union leaders reached an agreement last week after a series of negotiations.
 The thousands of striking academic workers began voting this week on whether to ratify the deal with the University of California.
 The agreement was hailed by union and university supporters as a landmark labor deal that would set a new national standard, boosting wages and working conditions for graduate students employed at public universities.